 Evil Dead was banned in Germany, Iceland, Finland, Ukraine, Singapore, and other countries upon its initial release.
 It was also one of the first films deemed a video nasty in the UK.
 The video nasties were those movies banned from home video release when films became widely available to the public with the rise of Betamax and VHS.
 These technologies made controlling the release and audience of a film impossibly difficult, and the British government responded by banning troublesome movies.

 #15 on The Best Movies of 1981see more on The Evil Dead

 Iconic horror classic Texas Chainsaw Massacre was released in October 1974, only to immediately be banned all over the world due to its extremely violent content.
 As one of the first slasher films, it's credited with giving birth to a number of genre tropes, and is one of the most influential horror films of all time.
 None of this stopped it from being banned in UK, Brazil, Australia, West Germany, Chile, Iceland, Ireland, Norway, Singapore and Sweden upon its initial release.

-#13 on The Goriest Movies Ever Madesee more on The Texas Chain Saw Massacre
+#66 on The Best '70s Moviessee more on The Texas Chain Saw Massacre